Benefits for Data Governance and Data Engineering

 • The sort column: order_amount

-Having this information available we can meet a variety of different business requirements and use cases.
+We will see later on in this blog post that we can meet a variety of different business requirements and use cases with all of this information.

 Let’s get a bit more technical and look at how an SQL Parser works under the hood.
 You can skip this section if your main interest is in the use cases and business benefits of using an SQL Parser.